 Even a clean assh*le can have bacteria around it.
 It’s the end of your gastrointestinal system, and again, it’s from where the poop flows.
 For this reason, we are now sharing the final major rule of anal: do not put anything straight from the butt into your front butt (vag).
 Not fingers, not tongues, not penises, not toys, not anything else you’ve decided to play “Up The Butt” with.

 Transferring butt bacteria to your front hole increases your risk of several types of infection, including yeast infections and UTIs.
 It’s not worth it.
-If you want to move to vaginal sex after anal, take a moment to thoroughly wash whatever was in the anus with mild soap and water before moving it to the vag.
+If you want to move to vaginal sex after anal, take a moment to thoroughly clean up after sex and wash whatever was in the anus with mild soap and water before moving it to the vag.
 An easy place to do this is the shower :P

 Go Slow